 In 2014 we funded an exciting new collaborative project.

-The RP Genome Project brought together the four largest research groups in the UK specialising in inherited retinal diseases (IRDs): The University of Leeds, London’s UCL Institute of Ophthalmology, Manchester Royal Eye Hospital and Oxford University Eye Hospital.
+The UK Inherited Retinal Dystrophy Consortium (UKIRDC) Project brought together the four largest research groups in the UK specialising in inherited retinal diseases (IRDs): The University of Leeds, London’s UCL Institute of Ophthalmology, Manchester Royal Eye Hospital and Oxford University Eye Hospital.
 It was the first project of its kind in terms of the level of collaborative working required for its success.
 Since then, three further sites have been added to the study, widening the scope for collaboration and the availability of data and resources.
 The new sites are University Hospitals Bristol NHS Foundation Trust, Cardiff and Vale University Local Health Board (University Hospital Wales) and University Hospital Southampton.
-An eighth site, Great Ormond Street Hospital, is in the process of joining the consortium.

 By sharing information the group aims to: